-The bible tells us that those who are children of God are strangers and aliens in this world.
+The Bible tells us that those who are children of God are strangers and aliens in this world.
 Our “true passports” are stamped with the blood of Jesus, our real citizenship in heaven.

-It is a place we have never been, yet we know when we arrive it will feel like we have finally come to the Home of all homes.
+It is a place we have never been, yet we know when we arrive, it will feel like we have finally come to the Home of all homes.
 All those we’ve had here will have been but a beautiful tease of what awaits us.

 We all have this innate desire to belong, to be home, to know that we are rooted in some place for some time, connected to something bigger than our smallness.
 It is all more than the instinct to nest, it is eternity set in our hearts.

 Becoming a missionary in foreign soil has a way of making your roots looser—the tentacles to this world don’t attach so tenaciously.
-How can they when you find yourself in a place that is utterly unlike all of your cultural programing?
+How can they when you find yourself in a place that is utterly unlike all of your cultural programmings?
 Your anchor is no longer hooked between the rocks of familiarity, but in Who is there when all those rocks roll away — Jesus.

-At first it is jarring, this sense of rollicking over new waters.
+At first, it is jarring, this sense of rollicking over new waters.
 You find yourself still grasping for all that you can understand and all that can bring you comfort.
 But after a while, when the weaning is more complete, it offers a new kind of rest.
 The fact that you can abide anywhere safely, legally and with contented joy on this earth is but by His gracious hand.

 This truth sinks deep.

-This all has me thinking: If everything in my (our) lives is a show in the heavenlies illustrating redemption and to declare His glory in the ages to come and to prepare us for eternity, than living here in Mexico is quite significant.
+This all has me thinking: If everything in my (our) lives is a show in the heavenlies illustrating redemption and to declare His glory in the ages to come and to prepare us for eternity, then living here in Mexico is quite significant.
 It’s a grand show.
 And a divine orchestration that to seek him and reach out for him.

 For he is not far from any one of us.

 “From one man he made all the nations, that they should inhabit the whole earth; and he marked out their appointed times in history and the boundaries of their lands.
 God did this so that they would seek him and perhaps reach out for him and find him, though he is not far from any one of us.
-‘For in him we live and move and have our being.” – Acts 17:26-28
+‘For in him, we live and move and have our being.” – Acts 17:26-28

 Update: Little did I know when I wrote this that God would surprise us with an unexpected pregnancy, the birth of our youngest son in Mexico speeding up our permanent residency status…